 Email: President

-Email for general correspondence: kevrenor@ozemail.com.au
+Email for enquiries and general correspondence: kevrenor@ozemail.com.au

 Kindred Cornish Association in Australia and NZ :